-3This result is also consistent with survey evidence presented by Bruine de Bruin, van der Klaauw, and Topa (2011), who show that, when asked about the inflation rate, most individuals report that they try to recall the prices of specific products.
+3This result is also consistent with survey evidence presented by Bruine de Bruin et al. (2011), who show that, when asked about the inflation rate, most individuals report that they try to recall the prices of specific products.

 4This criticism is common to survey experiments in general, not particularly to our application in the area of inflation expectations.
 See Rosenthal (1966) for a discussion of effects of this type in behavioral research, and Zizzo (2010) for a recent application to experimental economics.